How Model Predictions are used to Increase Data Labeling Speed and Improve Accuracy?

-A right prediction is the output that expected by every developer while training a model through machine learning.
-And to get such desirable outputs, set of raw data needs to be layered properly with wise human decisions to train such models that can work itself take similar decisions while working on new pieces of data.
+A right prediction is an output expected by every developer while training a model through machine learning.
+And to get such desirable outputs, a set of raw data needs to be layered properly with wise human decisions to train such models that can work themselves to take similar decisions while working on new pieces of data.

 Humans are playing a key role in training such models through various forms.
-Image annotation is one of them, an intelligible contribution that translate the human knowledge into such form so that these models can understand and the method in which predictions by models can in turn understood by the humans.
+Image annotation is one of them, an intelligible contribution that translates human knowledge into such form so that these models can understand and the method in which predictions by models can in turn understood by humans.

-While working with machine learning models predictions are the key role player in the entire project.
-And there are mainly types of model predictions adopted in machine learning.
-In first use case, predictions are used to partially or semi-automate the labeling process.
-The advantages of using the semi-automating is the cost of human labor is comparatively low and it also reduces the training time taking process into the production line.
+While working with machine learning models’ predictions are the key role player in the entire project.
+And there are main types of model predictions adopted in machine learning.
+In the first use case, predictions are used to partially or semi-automate the labeling process.
+The advantages of using semi-automating are the cost of human labor is comparatively low and it also reduces the training time taking the process into the production line.

-While on the other hand, another use case model predictions is keep monitoring the model assessments and at the same time improve the accuracy of organizing the machine learning systems.
-In this case, each model prediction is accompanied by confidence score where a low confidence scores go through a review process done by humans.
+While on the other hand, another use case model prediction is to keep monitoring the model assessments and at the same time improve the accuracy of organizing the machine learning systems.
+In this case, each model prediction is accompanied by a confidence score where low confidence scores go through a review process done by humans.

 Here the decision of humans can override the model’s prediction and resulting data feedbacks into training that very same model in production.
-So, here we will discuss about what are the two cases of model predictions are used while building the machine learning based models.
+So, here we will discuss what are the two cases of model predictions are used while building the machine learning-based models.

 Types of Use Cases of Model Predictions in Machine Learning

-Organizing training data sets in right manner is one of the most complicated processes into machine learning that requires a strict and disciplined curating by experts.
-But predictions make this notion wrong by adding a machine into labor intensive development process.
+Organizing training data sets in the right manner is one of the most complicated processes in machine learning that requires strict and disciplined curating by experts.
+But predictions make this notion wrong by adding a machine into the labor-intensive development process.

-As per the normal course of action, training data machine learning takes the same form as predictions an output of model can be used to make an initial annotation of raw data in real time.
-And this data can be used to feed through the training data development where it can be further improved with the help of labeling team.
+As per the normal course of action, training data machine learning takes the same form as predictions an output of the model can be used to make an initial annotation of raw data in real-time.
+And this data can be used to feed through the training data development where it can be further improved with the help of the labeling team.